Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

     $FirewallSettings
 }
 ```

+### 6.3.1 - Organizing Your Data
+At this point, there are five separate functions: `Disable-WindowsService`, `Install-RequiredFeatures`, `Set-FirewallDefaults`, `Test-SecurityBaseline`, and `Set-SecurityBaseline`.
+The next step is to build a simple configuration file that you can feed into each of these functions.

 ## Creating a Server Config Class
 The following code is used to create a server config class.
 This class definition would typically be stored in the module (.psm1) file.